Top Hat The Musical, based on the classic Fred Astaire film of the 30s, is entrancing viewers at the Lowry with its beautiful music and comedy.

 Along with the amazing core cast and beautiful set design, a wonderful ensemble played a massive part in the performance.
 Each dance was choreographed and performed to perfection.
 Truly a faultless display of musical talent.

-Despite this, Top Hat The Musical remains one of the best performances I have seen, and well worth the watch of any theater goer, or fan of the original Fred Astaire film.
+Despite this, Top Hat The Musical is well worth a watch for any theater goer and particularly fans of the original Fred Astaire film.

 ★★★★★